VFPLegacy/FoxServer/README.md

 FoxServer comes equipped with a set of built-in features, or "batteries included," that simplify common tasks.
 From generating and validating JWT tokens to manipulating files and structuring JSON responses, FoxServer provides essential tools right out of the box, eliminating the need to look for additional solutions.

 ## Examples
+FoxServer makes it easy to understand and apply its features through clear and concise examples.
+In the [examples folder](https://github.com/VFPLegacy/FoxServer/tree/main/examples), you'll find practical examples that illustrate feature usage, project structure, and best practices.
+These examples serve as a guide for developers, accelerating the learning process and project implementation.

 # Support And Donations
 If you find MagicMenu useful for your work and would like to support its development and maintenance, please consider making a donation through [PayPal](https://www.paypal.com/donate/?hosted_button_id=LXQYXFP77AD2G) or becoming a patron on [Patreon](www.patreon.com/IrwinRodriguez).